MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-319-Foreign-Quarantine-Notices/subpart-J-Indian-Corn-Maize-Broomcorn-Related-Plants/subjectgroup-ECFR3fd73ad7ce2df8e-Rules-Regulations/section-319.41-1.md

-##### § 319.41-1 Plant products permitted entry.1 #####
+##### § 319.41-1 Plant products permitted entry.
+1 #####

 1 Except as provided in § 319.41-6 the regulations in this subpart do not authorize importations through the mails.

-Except as restricted from certain countries and localities by special quarantines and other orders now in force,2 and by such as may hereafter be promulgated, the following articles may be imported:
+Except as restricted from certain countries and localities by special quarantines and other orders now in force, 2 and by such as may hereafter be promulgated, the following articles may be imported:

 2 The entry of the following plants and plant products is prohibited or restricted by specific quarantines and other restrictive orders now in force.